AbdullahShukri/SM2022_IoT_Task-04/README.md

 Store data in the database from the control panel.</br>
 * <b> The table has two columns:</b> </br>
 1- The first column is named ID and in which the automatic numbers are stored.</br>
-2- The second column has its name DIRECTIONS and the vectors are stored in it.</br>
+2- The second column has its name DIRECTIONS and the vectors are stored in it.
 </br>
 </br>